paritytech/json-rpc-interface-spec/src/api/bitswap_unstable_stream.md

 | -32802 | `EmptyCids`       | Input array is empty                                                   |
 | -32803 | `DuplicateCids`   | Input array contains the same CID more than once (see "Duplicate input") |

 Per-CID failures (whether the CID is malformed, the chunk cannot be found, or retrieval failed transiently) are surfaced via `streamItemError` events, not top-level errors.
-See the [error categories](bitswap_v1_get.md#error-categories) of `bitswap_v1_get` for the codes used in those events.
+See the [error categories](bitswap_unstable_get.md#error-categories) of `bitswap_unstable_get` for the codes used in those events.

 ## Empty input